 The most profound benefit I have found in practicing meditation is that I don’t need as much sleep.
 For 17 years I have had the practice of taking a short nap after my breakfast.
 I get up early in the morning and workout at the gym, and I think that prompted me to take a nap in the morning, because I was exhausted.
 But really, this was a very disgusting habit!
 I couldn’t help this nasty obsession (I literally was obsessed to sleep more).
 I conveniently convinced myself that this was the right thing to do.
 I was dead exhausted!
 Ironically, it was all false gratification.
 However, things miraculously changed.

 One Saturday, after attending a bachelor’s party, I went to bed very late—midnight.
 Although I don’t drink very much, when I do, I don’t sleep well.
 So, it was no surprise that I woke up at 4 a.m.
 My sleep was restless until 7 a.m., and I couldn’t sleep no longer.
 So I thought to read for a while (I enjoy reading books).
 However, I usually can’t read when I have slept less.
 But, surprisingly enough, I really wanted to read that day and read straight till 2 P.M.
 (I didn’t even take a nap after my breakfast.
 Yes, that disgusting habit of sleep after breakfast for an hour).
 I honestly thought, I would try to sleep less on the next day, and so I did sleep for only half an hour the next day and was bustling with energy the whole day; whereas earlier, whenever I took that cat nap after breakfast, I usually woke up groggy and it took me a longtime to get into gear.
-Most of the time was spent thinking about how sluggish I was because I hadn’t sleep well.
+Most of the time was spent thinking about how sluggish I was because I hadn’t slept well.
 How disgusting!
 However, on the next day I boldly declared to myself that I would no longer sleep in the morning or in the afternoon.
 I knew that meditation was helping me to stay awake and agile.
 I then browsed the internet and discovered that some practitioners claimed that 20 minutes of deep meditation was equal to 2 to 3 hours of sleep.
 I had practically experienced this.
 It had been almost five weeks, and I hadn’t felt any urge whatsoever to sleep in the morning.
 Moreover, I was getting up very early morning to practice meditation, as the silence in the early morning is greatly conducive to the practice.
 Perhaps, there are a few days when I have felt uninspired.
 On such days I rested.
 I took a short nap for few minutes and woke up ready and raring to go.

 The Science behind It